cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/requirments/operating_system.md

 +++

 ## Overview
-Cloudify Manager is supported for installation on a 64-bit host with RHEL/ CentOS 7.6  and RHEL 8.
+Cloudify Manager is supported for installation on a 64-bit host with RHEL 8.6 and CentOS 7.6.